baobabsoluciones/mango/docs/source/code_mango_genetic/crossover.rst

 .. warning::
     This crossover can only be used with real encoding.

-This crossover process is implemented in the method: :meth:`gaussian_crossover<mango.models.genetic.population.Population._gaussian_crossover>`.
+This crossover process is implemented in the method: :meth:`gaussian_crossover<mango_genetic.population.Population._gaussian_crossover>`.

 Morphology crossover
 ~~~~~~~~~~~~~~~~~~~~